binocarlos/arpanet/README.md

 ## security

-At present $ARPANET_IP is expected to reside on a private network.

-It is recommended that you use iptables to secure access between arpanet nodes preventing other servers on the private network gaining access to your nodes.
+A basic arpanet will use the private network of a single data centre.

+Securing the network is left up to the user to allow for multiple approaches - for example:

+ * use iptables to block unknown hosts
+ * use a VPN solution to encrypt traffic between hsots

-Future versions of arpanet will include TLS encryption and so enable consul to bind to all ports which opens up support for multi-data centres.
+Future versions of arpanet will allow for consul TLS encryption meaning it can bind onto public Internet ports and use the multi data-centre feature securely.

 ## wishlist